bsergean/autoroute/README.md

 A project similar in spirit to [Autobahn](https://crossbar.io/autobahn/), the great test suite for WebSocket.
 Autobahn and autoroute means freeway in German and French, respectively.

-The goal of this project is to measure how fast a websocket server can send N messages to a websocket client, with various languages and library.
+The goal of this project is to measure how fast a websocket client can receive N messages sent from a websocket server, with various languages and library.

 # Running